Mount Price (British Columbia): Accessibility

 Daisy Lake Road, 30 km north of Squamish, provides access to Garibaldi Provincial Park from Highway 99.
-At the end of this 2.5 km long road is the Rubble Creek parking lot from which the 9 km long Garibaldi Lake Trail extends to the Garibaldi Lake campground and ranger station.
-A 5 km long hiking trail, known as the Mount Price Trail or the Mount Price Route, commences past the ranger station.
+At the end of this 2.5 km long road is the Rubble Creek parking lot, from which the 7.5 km long Garibaldi Lake Trail extends to the Garibaldi Lake campground and ranger station.
+A 5 km long hiking trail, referred to as the Mount Price Trail or the Mount Price Route, commences past the ranger station.
 This poorly marked path ascends to the shore of Garibaldi Lake and then returns inland where it traverses south along the lava flow forming The Barrier.
 The terrain of this part of the route is relatively rough, involving substantial scrambling over boulders of the lava flow.
 Eventually the trail reaches open terrain north of Mount Price and approaches the base of the volcano.
 Climbing Mount Price or Clinker Peak involves scree and snow plodding; both peaks do not require scrambling.